lemniscat-devops/lemniscat.core/README.md

 # lemniscat.core
-A core library form runtime and plugins
+A core library for runtime and plugins